Eduardo-Karpinski/Base/README.md

 The project includes an **asynchronous email service** using `JavaMailSender` and **Thymeleaf** for dynamic HTML templates.

 To enable it, configure your SMTP credentials via environment variables.

 ---

+## 🧠 Caching System

+This project includes a caching layer using Caffeine, a high-performance Java caching library.
+It is configured to:

+    ✅ Improve performance by reducing unnecessary database queries

+    🧹 Auto-evict stale entries using TTL and max size limits

+    🔎 Support manual and declarative caching via @Cacheable or direct access

+You can easily adapt or replace it with other cache providers like Redis, depending on your production needs.

+---